 The original list of 10 hiking essentials came from the Mountaineers, a Seattle based organization for climbers and outdoor adventures and the people behind the bible of mountaineering – Mountaineering: The Freedom of the Hills.
 The idea then as it is today, is that people be prepared for emergency events outdoors, even if it’s miles from civilization.
 The 10 hiking essentials list has since been slightly modified, primarily to keep up with technology.

 I try to have my day pack ready to go with the 10 hiking essentials – so I don’t have to give it a second thought.

-An updated list of the 10 hiking essentials
+Hiking essentials – an updated list of the 10 most important ones

-- Navigation: topographical map, compass, GPS, altimeter, depending on circumstances a personal locator beacon (PLB) or satellite messenger
+Navigation: Topographical map, compass, GPS, altimeter, depending on circumstances a personal locator beacon (PLB) or satellite messenger.
+I also recommend Organic Maps – an offline hiking app.

 Headlamp: Don’t forget extra batteries.